SocialSoftwareLivingLab/socialsoftwarelivinglab.github.io/index.md

 # About

-Social Software Living Lab (S2L2) is a program that aims to prepare students for responsible and ethical software development using modern and innovative techniques.
+Social Software Living Lab (S2L2) program aims to prepare students for responsible and ethical software development using modern and innovative techniques.
 Students act as problem solvers, using their skills to provide solutions for society.

 ## Motivation